knewyousir/WFI-session-3/readme.md

 },
 ```

+This works on port 3000 (the browser-sync port) not 9000. _Be sure to change the browser_ to `localhost:3000`.

 ## CRUD - CREATE

 The CREATE operation is performed only by the browser if a POST request is sent to the server.
 This POST request can triggered either with JavaScript or through a `<form>` element.

-Add the following to index.html
+Add the following to `index.html`:

 ```html
 <form action="/entries" method="POST">